mendix/docs/content/data-hub/general/Data-hub-api-how-to.md

 **Note:** curl is an open-source tool curl that is pre-installed on many Linux and macOS systems.
 Windows users can download a version at curl.haxx.se.
 When using HTTPS on Windows, ensure that your system meets the curl requirements for SSL.

-## 4.1 Authentication
+### 4.1 Authentication

-Authorization in the Data Hub API is established by defining the access to your organization’s Data Hub using the [PAT](https://docs.mendix.com/apidocs-mxsdk/apidocs/data-hub-apis#generatepa).
-You do not specify any authorization for your request but must include the following key:value pair as part of the header for *each* request:  `Authorization`:  `MxToken <your_PAT_Token>`
+Authentication in the Data Hub API is established by defining the access to your organization’s Data Hub using the [PAT](https://docs.mendix.com/apidocs-mxsdk/apidocs/data-hub-apis#generatepa).
+You do not specify any *authorization* for your request but must include the following key:value pair as part of the header for *each* request:  `Authorization`:  `MxToken <your_PAT_Token>`

-### 4.1.1 Using Postman
+#### 4.1.1 Using Postman
-If you prefer to use a tool with a user interface when working with APIs, you can use a REST API client of your choice, for example, [Postman](https://www.getpostman.com/).
+If you prefer to use a tool with a graphical user interface when working with APIs, you can use a REST API client of your choice, for example, [Postman](https://www.getpostman.com/).
 Using Postman, for each request, provide the request URI, the HTTP method, and, if required, the request parameters and body.
 Authentication is specified in the request **Header**.
 You can set your PAT token as a variable which can be conveniently called for each request.

-###  4.1.2 Using a Command Line Tool such as Curl
+####  4.1.2 Using a Command Line Tool such as Curl
 If you are using the [curl](http://curl.haxx.se/) command to send your HTTP requests to the API  then you must include the authentication header as given in this example of a GET call:

 `curl --location --request GET 'https://hub.mendix.com/rest/datahubservice/v2/data' \